If your nonprofit has a volunteer program, the focus of your volunteer management should be to welcome your volunteers from the moment they join.

-To illustrate this, we’ll take a look at how AssoConnect welcomes new team members!
+To illustrate this, we will take a look at how Springly welcomes new team members!
 Maybe it’ll inspire you to use some of our methods.

 Before the Volunteer Arrives

 Let's say you have new volunteers signed up to help your nonprofit this month, season, or year.
-The first thing to do is to communicate all logistical details that they need to know before arriving at your organization’s doorstep!
+The first thing to do is to dig into your CRM and communicate all logistical details that they need to know before arriving at your organization’s doorstep!

 You need to send them information on what to expect, any documents needed from them for your organization’s records, and when their first volunteering date or orientation would be.
 If you are leading an orientation meeting, send advance notice for them to save the date.

 Each nonprofit has a specific working style and mission, so you can help your volunteers understand your nonprofit quickly.